Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that deletes all the regular files with .js extension
+Script to display lines containing the pattern root